Rafal19-99/Hotel/README.md

 **Frontend**
 In this project I wanted to focus on backend side therefore for frontend side I had used [Sentra Template](https://templatemo.com/tm-518-sentra) and edited it to my needs.

+I has used WildFly17 server with configuration as it is in standalone.xml